crate/crate-howtos/docs/performance/selects.rst

    across segments or shards.
 This is good enough for a modulo sampling operation.

-   Furthermore, the internal ID is basically available for free and doesn't have to be read from the file system.
+   Furthermore, the internal ID is already available and doesn't have to be read from the file system.
 This makes it an ideal candidate for modulo based sampling.

 .. _down-sampling: https://grisha.org/blog/2015/03/28/on-time-series/#downsampling
 .. _LIMITs: https://crate.io/docs/crate/reference/en/latest/sql/statements/select.html#limit